Approximate optimization, sampling and spin-glass droplets discovery with tensor networks: Conclusions

 In summary, we demonstrated how tensor networks representation of spin-glass problems could lead to a profound insight into their low-energy landscape.
 We performed approximate tensor contraction using an iterative MPS-MPO construction.
 One could explore alternative tensor contraction schemes based on renormalization group techniques~\cite{Lewenstein18}.
-Also the droplet finding algorithm introduced here can be combined with Monte Carlo techniques to introduce non-trivial non-local moves.
-We mainly focused on problems on Chimera graphs that are currently being realized in quantum annealers~\cite{Wittek18}.
-It remains to be seen, however, how well our approach will perform for the next generations of quantum annealers known as Pegasus, which will have higher degree of connectivity~ \cite{pegazus,dattani2019pegasus}.
+Also, the droplet finding algorithm introduced here can be combined with Monte Carlo techniques to introduce nontrivial nonlocal moves.
+We mainly focused on problems on chimera graphs that are currently being realized in quantum annealers~\cite{Wittek18}.
+It remains to be seen, however, how well our approach will perform for the next generations of quantum annealers that utilize graph known as pegasus, which will have a higher degree of connectivity~\cite{dattani2019pegasus}.
 Answering that question could strongly influence future hardware directions of quantum annealing.